FlorentCLMichel/learning_data_science/README.md

 # learning_data_science
 A few projects completed while learning Data Science, mostly for educational purposes.
+Each project is available as a Jupyter (.ipynb file) and as an html file.

 In the notebook Profitable_App_Profiles.ipynb I study the popularity of apps on the Apple App and Google Play stores as function of their genre, size, and content rating.